nelson-111/Nelson/README.md

 ## I'm a student, looking for master what I learn...
 - I'm currently learning what is necessary for web development...
 Then I'll see what else I like to do...
+- Interested in contribute languages and frameworks support projects.
-- 2022 Goals: Create web DAPP projects (no blockchain)
+- 2022 Goals: Create web DAPP projects (no blockchain).
-- Fun fact: I'm not afraid of semicolons
+- Fun fact: I'm not afraid of semicolons.

 ### Connect with me on...
 Oh no wait, I don't have anywhere to contact...
 But I will soon...